shawnbrown/datatest/docs/how-to/data-types.rst

             ]

-Check the ``dtype`` of the columns themselves (not the elements contained in them):
+Check the ``dtypes`` of the columns themselves (not the elements they contain):

 .. tabs::

     .. group-tab:: Passing

         .. code-block:: python
-            :emphasize-lines: 15
+            :emphasize-lines: 10-14
             :linenos:

             import pandas as pd